LeAnn Rimes: 2005–2013: This Woman, further album releases, and film roles

+In 2009, Rimes played the role of Meg Galloway in the made-for-television film Northern Lights which aired on the Lifetime network.
+The film was based on Nora Roberts's 2004 book Northern Lights.
+Eddie Cibrian played opposite Rimes as her character's love interest.
+Media publicity of their real-life affair helped make Northern Lights the network's most-watched television movie, with four and a half million viewers in March 2009.
+On April 14, 2009, Rimes published the collaborative self-help book What I Cannot Change with Darrell Brown.
+In 2010, Rimes played a supporting role in the movie Good Intentions and contributed to the film's soundtrack.

-In 2011, Rimes released her twelfth studio collection called Lady & Gentlemen.
-Co-produced by Vince Gill, the disc contained a set of classic country songs originally made successful by male artists that Rimes re-recorded from a female perspective.
-It also featured production credits from Rimes herself, becoming her first album that she produced.
-Included on the project were songs by John Conlee, George Jones and Merle Haggard.
-AllMusic's Stephen Thomas Erlewine commented, "As concept albums go, LeAnn Rimes’ 2011 album Lady & Gentlemen is a good one: a collection of masculine country classics reinterpreted by a female singer.
+In 2011, Rimes released her twelfth studio album Lady & Gentlemen.
+Rimes co-produced it along with country singer Vince Gill.
+The album contained covers of country songs originally recorded by male artists that Rimes re-recorded from a female perspective.
 Entertainment Weeklys Mikael Wood concluded that "The result is predictably solid, though it rarely sheds new light on the top-shelf material."
 The album's cover of John Anderson's "Swingin'" was nominated for a Grammy award.
-Lady & Gentlemen also featured two bonus tracks that were original recordings: "Crazy Women" and "Give".
-Both tracks were released as singles and reached charting positions on the Billboard country survey.
+Lady & Gentlemen also featured two tracks which were original recordings: "Crazy Women" and "Give".
+Both tracks were released as singles and were minor hits on the Billboard country chart.
+The same year, Rimes starred in the television film Reel Love.
+The film aired on Country Music Television and also starred actor Burt Reynolds.
+She also had a guest role on the television show Drop Dead Diva.

-Over the next several years, Rimes went into the studio to record songs for her next project.
-In 2013, Spitfire was released and marked her final album with the Curb label.
-It was co-produced by Rimes, along with Darrell Brown.
-The disc centered around Rimes's affair with future husband Eddie Cibrian and the media speculation around their relationship.
+Rimes's final album with Curb, Spitfire, was released in 2013.
+On this project, she co-produced with keyboardist Darrell Brown and co-wrote nine of its 13 songs.
+Spitfire centered around Rimes's affair with future husband Eddie Cibrian and the media speculation around their relationship.
 "I used to get mad at the tabloids, but I should be thanking them because they helped me write this whole record," she commented.
 The album sold 10,798 copies in its first week and debuted at number 36 on the Billboard 200.
 It also debuted at number nine on the country albums chart.
-The official first single to be released from Spitfire, "What Have I Done", was released to digital download originally in 2012, but was replaced by the second single, "Borrowed", also issued in 2012 for radio release.
-Sales of the album were considered "disappointing" by several news outlets, including US Weekly while singles released from the album failed to become commercially-successful.
+Sales of the album were considered "disappointing" by several news outlets, while singles released from the album failed to become commercially successful.
+Also in 2013, she made a guest appearance on the FX television show Anger Management.